Slaughter16/Proxmox-Networking-Lab/pfSense/README.md

 ![VLAN30_NAT_PortFwd](./screenshots/45_VLAN30.png)
 ![VLAN30_NAT_PortFwd](./screenshots/46_VLAN30.png)
 ![VLAN_NAT_PortFwd](./screenshots/47_VLAN.png)

 ---

 ✅ **Result:** All DNS traffic in each VLAN 'will' be intercepted and redirected to Pi-hole (`192.168.20.2`), even if clients try to use external DNS servers (e.g., `8.8.8.8` or `1.1.1.1`).

 ---

-# Step 10: Verify DHCP Leases
+## ✅ Step 10: Verify DHCP Lease Assignments

 The table below shows the DHCP lease assignments for each virtual machine, along with their associated VLANs and IP addresses as configured in pfSense: